Fortis Energy

 Individual company presentation

-Fortis Energy owns solar plants with 190 MW capacity generating 300,000,000 kWh annually.
-They operate biogas facilities in Turkey and Serbia, with capacities of 9.36 MW, 3.12 MW, and 3 MW, consistently operating at high capacity.
-These plants also produce organic fertilizer and have the potential to generate over 125,000,000 kWh annually.
-Long-term plans include producing renewable natural gas (biomethane) by upgrading biogas.
+Fortis Energy owns solar plants with a total of 190 MWp capacity generating 300,000,000 kWh annually in Southeast Europe.
+Fortis operates four biogas facilities in Türkiye and Serbia with a total capacity of 17.6 MWe, consistently maintaining high operational capacity.
+These plants have the potential to generate over 160,000,000 kWh annually and additionally produce organic fertilizer.
+Long-term plans include producing biomethane by upgrading biogas.

 The exhibitor mentioned above is responsible for the content published in the "individual company presentation" section.